mafintosh/jsonkv/README.md

 }

 ws.end(function () {
-  // our wodb is now fully written and cannot be updated again.
+  // our jsonkv is now fully written and cannot be updated again.
-  // to query it make an instance const db = wodb('my.db')
+  // to query it make an instance const db = jsonkv('db.json')

   db.get(42, function (err, doc) {
     console.log(doc) // prints {key: 42, value: 'this is a value: 42'}